AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 #### Restrictions

-Bare does provide performance improvements over "wrap", however it has a main restriction: it needs to access the bare schema.
-Here are some reasons why this might not work:
+Bare mode does provide performance improvements over "wrap" mode, however, it needs to access the bare schema.
+Here are some reasons this might not work:

 -  Your data source already "speaks" GraphQL
-  In this case "bare" won't work as it cannot replace a native GraphQL schema.
+  "bare" won't work since it cannot replace a native GraphQL schema.
 This is not the same as transforming a "translated" GraphQL schema (e.g. from JSON-schema, OpenApi, SOAP, etc.).
-  The suggestion in this case is to apply "wrap" transforms to your GraphQL data source and "bare" transforms to sources "translated" into GraphQL.
+  Instead, we suggest that you apply the "wrap" transforms to your GraphQL data source and "bare" transforms to sources "translated" into GraphQL.

--  You are applying transforms at all-sources (root) level This means that "bare" would receive a composed GraphQL schema, rather than a bare and "translated" schema.
+-  You are applying transforms at the all-sources (root) level This means that "bare" would receive a composed GraphQL schema, rather than a bare and "translated" schema.
 If you do want to use "bare" at the root level, your only choice is to opt into merger-bare, which lets transforms access the bare schemas; because it merges sources without wrapping them.
-This works when you don't have (or you take care of) conflicts between your sources, and you are not applying root-level transforms to data sources that already "speaks" GraphQL.
+This works when you don't have (or you take care of) conflicts between your sources, and you are not applying root-level transforms to data sources that already "speak" GraphQL.

--  You are mixing transforms that support "bare" with transforms that don't Again, "bare" always needs to access the bare schema.
-If you define other transforms that don't support "bare" mode, you will most likely have troubles, since those transforms will apply a wrapping layer which will provide "bare" transforms the wrapping layer, as opposed to the original bare schema.
+-  You are mixing transforms that support "bare" with transforms that don't Again, "bare" mode always needs to access the bare schema.
+If you define other transforms that don't support "bare" mode, you will most likely have trouble, because those transforms will apply a wrapping layer that provides the "bare" transforms, instead of the original bare schema.

-  In order to take advantage of "bare" performance improvements, the suggestion here is to apply "wrap" transforms at the all-sources (root) level and "bare" transforms within the data sources level; so that at least you are able to reduce the number of wrapping layers that would otherwise be created if not using "bare" at all.
+  To take advantage of "bare" performance improvements, the suggestion here is to apply "wrap" transforms at the all-sources (root) level and "bare" transforms within the data sources level; so you can reduce the number of wrapping layers that would otherwise be created if not using "bare" at all.

 Example: